-1. Why haven't I received the automated registration emails/Notes notification emails?
+I’ve not received the automated registration email/annotation notification emails

-As these emails are automatically generated, they are sometimes considered as spam by IT firewalls and are usually filtered out from users’ inboxes.
-Please contact your internal IT team and request that these email addresses be whitelisted:
+As these emails are automatically generated they are sometimes considered spam by IT firewalls and are usually filtered out from users’ inbox.
+Please contact your internal IT team and request that these email addresses are white-listed:

-2. I've forgotten my login details and/or have been locked out of my account due to typing in incorrect details.
-How do I regain access to my account?
+I’ve forgotten my login details/I have been locked out of my account for entering incorrect details - how to I regain access my account?

-You can click on the “Forgotten Password/Memorable Word” link on the login page, which will allow you to reset your details once you have answered the security questions correctly with the answers you entered when you first registered.
-If you are unsure of these details, please contact one of the administrators of the workspace, or the Opus 2 Support Team.
-They will be able to unlock your account and reset your details if required.
+You can click the “Forgotten Password/Memorable Word” which will allow you to reset your details once you have answered the security questions correctly with the same answers as you assigned when you created the account.
+If you are unsure of these details too then please contact one of the administrators of the workspace will be able to unlock your account and reset your details if required.

-3. Why aren't the login details saved on my browser working?
+The login details on my browser are not working

-When logging into Opus 2, consider that if your Web browser auto-fills the username and password, these may not be the same as your current or correct login details.
-It may also be that you have entered your username and the password has then been auto-filled, so if you are still attempting to type in your password, you may be adding characters to what the browser has already populated.
-Please delete any pre-populated information, and type in your login details manually.
+When logging into Opus 2, if your browser auto-fills the username and password, these may not necessarily be the appropriate login credentials.
+We've seen in some instances the browser may be auto-filling the Opus 2 platform with login details for other websites you have visited and saved login details for.
+It may also be that you have entered your username and the password has then been auto-filled by the browser, so if you are typing your password after this then you may be adding characters to what the browser has already populated.

-5. Why am I greeted with a blank page informing me that I "am not a member of any workspace" when I try access Opus 2?
+I’ve tried to access Opus 2 but am greeted with a blank page informing me that I’m not a member of any workspace

-If you know for sure that you should still have access to a worksapce, but only see this message upon login, this is due to a recent update in Google Chrome whereby the browser is recalling the first location that the user accessed – the registration page.
-Once you have registered, this is no longer an area you can access, but the browser still recalls this location whenever a similar URL is entered, so it informs you that you are not a member of any workspace.
+If you try to access Opus 2 but only see this message, this is due to a recent update in Google Chrome whereby the browser is recalling the first location that the user accessed – the registration page.
+Once you have registered this is not an area that can be accessed by you anymore and as the browser is recalling this location whenever a similar URL is entered, it informs you that you are not a member of any workspace.